zoisite-rb/zoisite-rb/guides/source/routing.md

 Inspecting Routes
 -----------------

-Rails offers a few different ways of inspecting and testing your routes.
+Zoisite offers a few different ways of inspecting and testing your routes.

 ### Listing Existing Routes